msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Attention: The PRO add-on is a product of PT Woo Plugins / Webdados, and IfthenPay has no responsibility for it.

+= Are you already issuing automatic invoices on your WooCommerce store? =

+If not, get to know our new plugin: [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/)

 == Installation ==

+* Make sure you already have a contract with [IfthenPay](https://ifthenpay.com)
 * Use the included automatic install feature on your WordPress admin panel and search for “Multibanco, MB WAY, Credit card and Payshop (IfthenPay) for WooCommerce”.
-* Multibanco: Go to WooCoomerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity) in order to use this payment method.
-A contract with IfthenPay is mandatory to receive this data.
+* Multibanco: Go to WooCoomerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity or MB Key) in order to use this payment method.
 * MB WAY: Go to WooCoomerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
-A contract with IfthenPay is mandatory to receive this data.
 * Credit or debit card: Go to WooCoomerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
-A contract with IfthenPay is mandatory to receive this data.
 * Payshop: Go to WooCoomerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay (Payshop Key) in order to use this payment method.
-A contract with IfthenPay is mandatory to receive this data.
 * Make sure you ask IfthenPay to activate the “Callback” on their side with the URL and Anti-phishing key provided in the settings screen.
 There is a feature in each payment method screen that allows you to make this request via a webservice, except on Credit card where this is not needed.
 * Start receiving payments :-)